Wage Payment Information

 Once an employee satisfies the three calendar day waiting period for workers’ compensation pay benefits, any time missed for physician appointments after the employee returns to work (with or without restrictions) must be paid by ISU at full pay (as if the employee worked) and personal leave will not be charged.
 Work time missed due to physician restrictions will be reimbursed by our workers’ compensation insurance carrier as per Iowa regulations.

-If an injured employee has not satisfied the 3 day waiting period: Any time missed for physician appointments the employee must use vacation leave, sick leave, comp time or leave without pay.
+If an injured employee has not satisfied the three-day waiting period: Any time missed for physician appointments the employee must use vacation time off, sick time off, comp time or leave without pay.
 When an employee has missed a total of 24 hours of work due to physician visits (the hours do not have to be consecutive) the employee then again is paid by ISU as if they were working and personal leave is not charged.
-The Department is responsible for tracking this 24 hour period.
+The 24 hour period is tracked within Workday based on the “reason” for the time off.

 Physical therapy appointments are considered medical treatment appointments.